Hobo with a Grin: Critical reception

-On its release, Pete Silverton of Sounds commented, "Harley's album is undoubtedly the worst slab of vinyl from a relatively major artist since Framper's I'm in You.
+Upon its release, Pete Silverton of Sounds commented, "Harley's album is undoubtedly the worst slab of vinyl from a relatively major artist since Framper's I'm in You.
 Try 'Amerika the Brave' – which, sad though it is to admit, has the best tune on the album and could make a single.
 Beyond the superficial Randy Newmanish attraction of the melody, 'Living in a Rhapsody' displays an even deeper understanding of the meaning of life.
 Other highlights: a version of 'I Wish It Would Rain' so spineless that it made me dig out my old Marvin Gaye single; a strong contender for dork of the year with '(I Don't Believe) God is an Anarchist', and, finally, overall unbounded happiness that he's relocated in palm tree and cocaine city.
 Keep it up, Steve."
 Rosalind Russell of Record Mirror wrote, "If Steve Harley thinks this is rock and roll, he's living in his own nightmare.
 Except he probably doesn't see it that way: to him it must be a beautiful dream.
 The definition he had with Cockney Rebel has melted, he's gone fuzzy round the edges.
 He's also become surprisingly soppy.
 The only track I even began to like was 'Amerika the Brave'.
 It has a kick, it has some of the Harley bite.
 But, apart from this, the album has no teeth to speak of.
 Just a gentle, un-threatening wave of the jaw, like a dreamer murmuring in his sleep."
+Pauline McLeod of the Daily Mirror remarked that Harley "still sounds much the same", although he has "obviously been influenced by his new surroundings".
+A reviewer for the Swindon Evening Advertiser noted that Harley had "surrounded himself with some first class talent" to record a "tightly produced album".
+However, he felt that, with the exception of "I Wish It Would Rain", it was "not especially entertaining".